 - Open platforms built on a brand`s intellectual property enhance the value, not threaten it

-- Open platforms for co-creation shifts the focus away from driving out inefficiencies, and toward the power of networking and collaboration to create value.
+- Finally, open platforms for co-creation shifts the focus away from driving out inefficiencies.
+Instead, they move towards the power of networking and collaboration to create value.

-In FedFocus 2014, they also emphasized that with the budget appropriations for 2014 and 2015, two big disruptive areas will continue to be in Open Data and Big Data.
+FedFocus 2014 emphasized that with the budget appropriations for 2014 and 2015, two big disruptive areas will continue to be in Open Data and Big Data.
 Especially, with the May 2013 release of the WhiteHouse Open Data memorandum for going into effect in November 2013, it will impact Open Data by:

-Making Open and Machine Readable the New Default for Government Information, this Memorandum establishes a framework to help institutionalize the principles of effective information management at each stage of the information`s life cycle to promote interoperability and openness.
-Whether or not particular information can be made public, agencies can apply this framework to all information resources to promote efficiency and produce value.
+- Making it open and machine-readable as the new default for government information.
+This memorandum establishes a framework to help institutionalize the principles of effective information management at each stage of the information`s life cycle.
+This helps promote interoperability and openness.
+Whether or not particular information are publishable, agencies apply this framework to all information resources to promote efficiency and produce value.

-Also, at the city level with the City of Raleigh, North Carolina which is well recognized for its award-winning Open Data Portal.
+Also, at the city level with the city of Raleigh, North Carolina.
+This city received recognition for its award-winning Open Data Portal.

 We had previously tweeted on how IBM opened up their Watson cognitive computing API for developers…. publicly.
 This is a big deal.
-They know with open data platforms as an ecosystem, they not only get more use, which means more comfort, which means more apps, but every transaction that happens on it, that is legally allowed, they to improve their interpretative signals that make Watson so wicked smart.
+They know that with open data platforms as a system, they get more use.
+This means more comfort and apps.
+Also, with every legally-allowed transaction that happens on it, they continue to improve their interpretative signals that make Watson so wicked smart.
 This article points this key example out as well.

-And back to National Data Assets moving ahead to make their data more distributable over the cloud, moving data closer to cloud applications, offering data via web services where they are too large or updated too often to sync, download, or sneakernet.
+Finally, National Data Assets move ahead to make their data more distributable over the cloud.
+Consequently, we see data move closer to cloud applications.
+This offers data via web services where they are too large or updated too often to sync, download, or sneakernet.

-We have enjoyed being on the leading edge since the early leading edge phases of this movement.
-Our architectures are less on commodity IT, which not to undersell the importance of affordable, fast, robust, scalable, enabling IT services and data center models.
+We have enjoyed being the leaders in this movement since its early phases.
+Our architectures focus less on commodity IT.
+This way, we do not undersell the importance of affordable, fast, robust, scalable, IT services and data center models.
 Our architectures have been more focused on putting the I back in IT.

-We have been moving National Geospatial Data Assets into these delivery models as data products and services (Xentity is awarded USGS IDIQ for Enterprise and Solution Architecture), supporting the architecture of data.gov (Xentity chosen to help re-arch data.gov), and recently supporting the data wrangling on Colorado`s State OpenData efforts.
-We are examining Can a predictable supply chain for geospatial data be done and actively participating in NSF EarthCube which looks to “Imagine a world…where you can easily plot data from any source and visualize it any way you want."
-We have presented concepts
+We have been moving National Geospatial Data Assets into these delivery models as data products and services (Xentity is awarded USGS IDIQ for Enterprise and Solution Architecture), to support the architecture of data.gov (Xentity chosen to help re-arch data.gov), and recently to support the data wrangling on Colorado`s State OpenData efforts.
+We are examining the question of: can a predictable supply chain for geospatial data be done and actively participating in the National Science Foundation’s (NSF) EarthCube which looks to “Imagine a world…where you can easily plot data from any source and visualize it any way you want.”

-Our architecture methods (Developing a Transformation Approach) are slanted to examine mission oriented performance gains, process efficiencies, data lifecycle management orientation, integrating service models, and balancing the technology footprint while innovating.
-For instance, we are heavily involved in the new ACT-IAC Smart Lean Government efforts to look at aligning services across government and organizational boundaries around community life events much like other nations are beginning to move to.
+Our architecture methods (Developing a Transformation Approach) are designed to examine mission oriented performance gains, process efficiencies, data lifecycle management orientation, integrating service models, and balancing technology footprints while innovating.
+For instance, we are heavily involved in the new ACT-IAC Smart Lean Government efforts to look at the alignment services across government and organizational boundaries around community life events much like other nations are beginning to move to.

-Xentity is very excited about the open data movements and supported platforms and the traction it is getting in industry.
-This may move us forward from information services into the popular space to and for knowledge services (Why we focus on spatial data science)
+Xentity is very excited about the current open data movements.
+We have supported platforms and the traction it is getting in industry.
+This may help us progress from information services into the the popular area of knowledge services (Why we focus on spatial data science)